-Dry feet are a constant problem.
+Dry feet are a constant problem, especially in the winter months we're just leaving in our wake.
 Even here in Houston, where we have high humidity, our skin gets dry.
 Add to that open shoes and sandals that invite dust and dirt onto our feet and they're drying even more.
 This can lead to cracking, bleeding, and pain.
 For people with diabetes, it is dangerous as it increases the chance of a foot infection.

 Why do Feet Start Cracking